fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 {{< speaker_note >}}
 - Hi, my name is Felipe;
-- I'm glad to be here today representing our lab;
+- I'm glad to be here today **REPRESENTING** our LAB;
-- LaSET is the CDF lad here at PUC rio grande do sul,
+- LaSET is the CFD LAB here at PUC rio grande do sul,
 - And this is our work: Sandbox flow configuration: A rapid prototyping tool inside XCompact3d
 {{< /speaker_note >}}